slatedocs/slate/source/includes/models/user-created.md

 ```

 ## DeliveryReattempt
 A DeliveryReattempt marks the need to reattempt a previously `Failed` or `Successful` delivery status in a [Waypoint](#waypoint).
-A DeliveryReattempt constitutes of a `DeliveryStatus.AUTHORIZE_REATTEMPT` DeliveryStatus.
-This can come as an authorization from the Warehouse, or the driver may be able to trigger this status in order to add the [Waypoint](#waypoint) back onto the route so they can visit the stop again.
+A DeliveryReattempt represents a `AUTHORIZE_REATTEMPT` [DeliveryStatus](#deliverystatus).
+This can come as an authorization from the
+Warehouse, or the driver may be able to trigger this status in order to add the [Waypoint](#waypoint) back onto the route so
+they can visit the stop again.

 ### `AUTHORIZE_REATTEMPT` use-cases: